Sv443-Network/JokeAPI/.github/Contributing.md

 1. [Read the Code_of_Conduct.md file](./Code_of_Conduct.md) (TLDR: just behave in a friendly manner).
 2. [Click here](https://github.com/Sv443/JokeAPI/fork) to fork the repository.
 Afterwards, clone or download it and locate the folder where it is contained.
 3. Make the changes you want to make to the code.
-4. Run the script `npm run all` which will run these three commands:
+4. Run the script `npm run all` which will run these four commands:
     - `npm run validate-jokes` to make sure all jokes are formatted correctly.
     - `npm run validate-ids` to verify that all jokes have the correct ID.
     - `npm run lint` to check the code for any warnings or errors.
+    - `npm run test`, which runs the unit tests for JokeAPI.
+If you are colorblind, additionally run the command `npm run test-colorblind` (will turn green into cyan and red into magenta).
 5. Run JokeAPI locally by running the command `node JokeAPI`, request some jokes and test the areas you modified / added to make sure everything still works.
 6. Add yourself to the `contributors` object in the [`package.json`](../package.json) file :)
     <!-- - **If it doesn't exist or is empty** please add it using the second format on [this website](https://flaviocopes.com/package-json/#contributors) -->